 What does your job entail?

 I represent clients in court including the Court of Appeals for the Ninth Circuit, and at the USCIS field office.
 I also file family based, employment-based, and investment-based immigrant and non-immigrant visas.
-As manager, I assign deadlines, train new employees and supervise cases; all while building a positive team spirit.
+As manager, I assign deadlines, train new employees and supervise cases of the Business Immigration Department; all while building a positive team spirit.

 What is the most difficult part of your job?